hmchen47/Programming/RefCards/HTML.md

   + decorative images

 + Images used for decoration or presentation purposes should have an empty value for alt. `<img alt="">`

++ The alt attribute is meant to be an alternate source of information while the title attribute should provide additional information about the image.

++

 ### List of Attributes for Image Element